javascript-tutorial/en.javascript.info/1-js/05-data-types/10-destructuring-assignment/article.md

 }
 ```

+So here JavaScript assumes that we have a code block, but why there's an error.
+We have destructuring instead.

-To show JavaScript that it's not a code block, we can make it a part of an expression by wrapping in parentheses `(...)`:
+To show JavaScript that it's not a code block, we can wrap the expression in parentheses `(...)`:

 ```js run
 let title, width, height;